Nate Lowe Player Props: Rangers vs. Cardinals

 Nate Lowe At The Plate

-- He ranks 37th in batting average, 38th in on base percentage, and 77th in slugging among qualifying hitters in MLB.
+- Among qualifying batters in MLB, he ranks 37th in batting average, 40th in on-base percentage, and 69th in slugging.

+- Lowe enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .333 with two homers.

-- In 27 games this year (45.8%), Lowe has picked up an RBI, and in seven of those games (11.9%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 46.7% of his games this year, Lowe has had at least one RBI.
+He's picked up more than one in 11.7% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.